carte731/SNP_Context/README.md

 ### General input for config file
 * **Project name (String)**: The name of your project, the working directory will hold this name.

 * **Input email (String)**: Sends user PBS jobs updates.
 If and only if you're using this script on the University Of Minnesota's supercomputing cluster (MSI).

-* **reference genome (String, complete path with 'pwd -P' terminal command)**: The reference genome used for .FASTA file creation.

 * **Input file (String)**: The input .VCF file.